 Carnival time in Vienna means also “Krapfen” time besides parties and alcohol and what not.
 For non-German speakers let me explain that a Krapfen is basically a donut without the hole and filled with apricot jam.
 Usually we just eat the ones from Groissböck, a bakery that is well known for its delicious Krapfen and within walking distance from the office.

 Bäckerei Szihn: The dough is very fluffy and soft, more like brioche.
 Overall I had a melt-in-your-mouth feeling.
 The dough also has some lemon zest in it!
-It is filled with the right amount of jam which tastes of apricots and therefore summer.
+It has got with the right amount of jam which tastes of apricots and therefore summer.
 Additionally Szihn offers a 5+1 deal on its Krapfen.

 Konditorei Oberlaa: this is the winner from the newspaper and I have to agree with them the Krapfen is excellent.
 Perfect dough, soft but doughy enough to let me know I am eating something made from yeast, a slight crackling on the outside from the frying, lovely jam and a nice, if on the smaller side, size.
 Most expensive Krapfen of a bakery chain so far.

 Konditorei Bürger: a small local coffee shop with self-made pastries near my home.
-The Krapfen are freshly made every morning and still a bit warm when I arrive with them in the office.
+They make the Krapfen fresh every morning.
+The Krapfen are still a bit warm when I arrive with them in the office.
 The dough is fluffy, perfectly fried and has a very slight crackling, the jam could be a bit more apricotty.

 Bäckerei Schwarz: this is not a winner!
 The jam is actually sour and the dough is dry and bland.
 Don’t waste your calories here!
 In its bad taste also forgettable because I can’t remember more details.